VetriTheRetri/Melee-DX/README.md

 D-Tilt can now IASA into itself 1 frame earlier Up-Smash is slightly bigger, clean hit now deals 1% more damage but less knockback, launches at an angle of 72, charge hitbox is weaker and pulls opponents in to combo better, charged swing hitbox deals 2% more damage and has increased knockback
-F-Smash's reflection bubble is 1/4 unit larger Down-Smash deals 1% more damage, launches at an angle of 25, charged hitbox pulls opponents in to combo better, charged swing hitbox deals 2% more damage and has 4 more IASA frames
+F-Smash's reflection bubble is 1/4 unit larger Down-Smash comes out 4 frames earlier, is slightly bigger, deals 1% more damage, launches at an angle of 25, charged hitbox pulls opponents in to combo better, charged swing hitbox deals 2% more damage with increased knockback and the attack has 4 more IASA frames
 Dash-Attack has more range
 N-Air comes out on Frame 3 and is slightly bigger, but the clean hit lasts for 2 frames less; less landing lag: 22f -> 18f F-Air has a bit more range and deals set knockback to improve the multihit; less landing lag: 18f -> 16f